 The MSc in Surgical Sciences is delivered completely online and is designed to give students the freedom to study flexibly at the times and in the places that suit them.

-Professor Stephen Wigmore is the Programme Director and he oversees the content and teaching, every academic module also has a lead clinician who heads the e-tutors who will teach on the discussion boards for that module.
-Day-to-day pastoral support and guidance is given by the programme Academic eFacilitator and Programme Administrator.
+Professor Stephen Wigmore is the Programme Director, providing strategic oversight of the programme as a whole.
+The programme director provides support to the deputy programme directors who take responsibility for delivery and development of the courses.
+Every academic course also has a lead clinician who heads the e-tutors who will teach on the discussion boards for that module.
+Day-to-day support and guidance is given by the Deputy Programme Directors and Programme Administrators.

 The Certificate Year of this three year course is designed to give you a firmer grounding in basic science as applied to surgery whilst the Diploma takes this further and offers an alternative, taught route to the MRCS.
 Most students complete the full qualification of MSc which can be used as a means of moving towards a period of full-time training towards an MD or PhD.

 It is appreciated that the traditional approach of taking “time out” for a period of research training might not be appropriate for all training surgeons but the MSc will offer you a unique way of developing your research and educational skills while continuing to practise in the clinical environment.
 Furthermore, it will provide you with recognition of academic achievement and a strong foundation with which to progress through surgical training.